Structure-Preserving Learning Using Gaussian Processes and Variational Integrators

 \subsection{Energy conservation}

-The desirable structure preserving properties of the combination of variational integrators and Gaussian process regressions is demonstrated on a single and double pendulum with link masses $m=1$kg and lengths $l=1$m.
-For the simulations, we trained a Gaussian process in maximal coordinates on a single recorded trajectory of two seconds and constructed an integrator without any prior dynamics knowledge according to \eqref{eq:var_int_gp_con}.
-For the single pendulum, the total energy error of the integrator \eqref{eq:var_int_gp_con} is compared to that of an explicit Euler integration of the real conservative system dynamics.
-Both integrators have a time step of $\Delta t=10$ms. The double pendulum is used for comparing the constraint drift for the explicit Euler method, and the integrator \eqref{eq:var_int_gp_con} with projection onto the constraints.
+The desirable structure-preserving properties of the combination of variational integrators and Gaussian process regressions are demonstrated on a single and double pendulum with link masses $m=1$kg and lengths $l=1$m in maximal coordinates.
+For the simulations, we train a Gaussian process on a single recorded trajectory of two seconds starting at $\theta=\frac{\pi}{2}$ and $(\theta_1,\theta_2)=(\frac{\pi}{2},0)$, respectively. from which the training samples are drawn.
+The resulting integrator is constructed without any prior dynamics knowledge according to \eqref{eq:var_int_gp_con}.
+For the single pendulum, the total energy error of the integrator \eqref{eq:var_int_gp_con} is compared to that of an explicit Euler integration of the real conservative system dynamics on the trained trajectory.
+Both integrators have a time step of $\Delta t=10$ms. The double pendulum is used for comparing the norm of the constraint drift for the explicit Euler method, and the integrator \eqref{eq:var_int_gp_con} with projection onto the constraints.
 The results are displayed in Fig. \ref{fig:energy}.

 The energy error for the explicit Euler integration in Fig. \ref{fig:energy} a) increases over time as is typical for explicit Runge-Kutta methods.
 In contrast, the learned dynamics models conserve the energy of the system even for longer time periods.
-For fewer training samples, a certain level of energy error is reached before conservation occurs.
-One possible explanation is that a trained area of the state space has to be reached for conservation.
+It is observed that for fewer training samples, a certain amount of energy error is reached before conservation occurs.
+One possible explanation is that a trained area of the state space has to be reached for energy conservation.
 The small oscillations in the energy error are typical for variational integrators (see \cite{marsden_discrete_2001}).
-In Fig. \ref{fig:energy} b), the constraint drift of the explicit Euler method for the double pendulum becomes clearly visible.
-Drift occurs because constraints are formulated on an acceleration level and not a position level.
+In Fig. \ref{fig:energy} b), the constraint drift of the explicit Euler method for the double pendulum becomes clearly visible, which occurs because constraints are formulated on an acceleration level, and not a position level.
 In contrast, no drift occurs for the trained integrator \eqref{eq:var_int_gp_con}.